- Existence: 1770 - 1859

 Found in 4 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume commonplace book of Rowland Greene, which includes religious extracts, religious reflections, a memorandum of James Greene, and discussion of various topics, including money, parenting, prayer, and poverty.
+The commonplace book of Rowland Greene includes religious extracts, religious reflections, a memorandum of James Greene, and discussion of various topics, including money, parenting, prayer, and poverty.

-Scope and Content note This collection is comprised of the single letterbook of Dr. Rowland Greene.
-The volume is composed of personal correspondence, with the majority of letters addressed to Greene's wife and children while he was away from home on religious visits.
-Topics covered in Greene's correspondence include descriptions of his travels and meetings he attended, social calls made, and family news.
+This collection is comprised of the single letterbook of Dr. Rowland Greene, a Quaker minister from Rhode Island.
+The volume contains personal correspondence; the majority of letters are addressed to Greene's wife and children while he was away from home on religious visits.
+Topics covered in Greene's correspondence include descriptions of his travels, meetings he attended, social calls made, and family news.